nansencenter/DAPPER/README.md

 * assess how different DA methods perform in estimating the truth

+DAPPER makes the numerical investigation of DA methods accessible through its variety of typical test-cases and statistics.
-DAPPER successfully reproduces numerical results reported in the literature, thus safeguarding the quality of its benchmarks.
+It reproduces numerical results reported in the literature, which safeguards the quality of its benchmarks.
-Comparative studies are facilitated through its collection of typical test-cases, methods, and statistics.
+Comparative studies are facilitated by its collection of baseline methods as well as its tools to manage experimental settings, averages, and random numbers, all of which assist in ensuring that the results are neither spurious nor frivolous.
-It is thus well suited for fundamental DA research.

-It is open source and written in Python, and thus easy to adapt and extend to further needs.
+It is open source, written in Python, and focuses on code readability;
+this promotes the reproduction and dissemination of the underlying science, and makes it easy to adapt and extend to further needs.

-It also focuses on code readability, striking a beneficial compromise with efficiency, and is therefore well suited for teaching and academic purposes.
+In summary, it is well suited for conducting fundamental DA research as well as teaching purposes.

+To some extent, DAPPER sacrifices efficiency to gain the advantages listed above.
+I.e. it is not designed for the assimilation of real data in operational models.

-However, its current documentation does not provide a tutorial;
+The current documentation does not provide a tutorial;
 new users should begin by looking at the code in `benchmark.py` and work their way backward.